-The Complainant states that the disputed domain name <bookinger-Ingelheim.com> is confusingly similar to its trademark BOEHRINGER-INGELHEIM and its domain names associated.
+The Complainant states that the disputed domain name is confusingly similar to its trademark BOEHRINGER-INGELHEIM and its domain names associated.

-The obvious misspelling of the Complainant's trademark, i.e. the substitution of the letters "R" and "I" by the letters "N" and "L", is characteristic of a typosquatting practice intended to create confusing similarity between the Complainant's trademark and the disputed domain name.
-The disputed domain name is such a very similar typosquatting domain and is in the view of Complainant confusingly similar to the Complainant's trademark.
+The obvious misspelling of the Complainant's trademark BOEHRINGER-INGELHEIM, i.e. the substitution of the letter "E" by the letter "A", is in the view of the Complainant characteristic of a typosquatting practice intended to create confusing similarity between the Complainant's trademark and the disputed domain name.